Skip to content

 For team environments:

-1. Announce the upgrade - Notify team members of planned update
+1. Announce the upgrade - Notify team members of the planned update

 2. Schedule wisely - Avoid critical deadlines